khaledjalloul/taser/README.md

 - [x] Improve base controller to be more robust
 - [x] Start with Isaac Lab environment
 - [x] Inflate RRT* obstacles and test in simulation
-- [ ] Create missions for the robot to go to a location and pick up object
+- [x] Create mission for the robot to go to a location and pick up object
 - [ ] Add path planning to the arms to avoid obstacles or train with RL
 - [ ] Improve RRT* to use Dubins paths
 - [ ] Enable gravity and train robot to stay in balance